12 Era of Bad Feelings

 Another underrated impact of the embargo and war was that it motivated New England merchants to seek markets in the Pacific Basin.
 New England merchants sailed around South America, traded and hunted for sea-otter furs in the Pacific Northwest, swapped guns and iron tools to Hawaiians for pork, salt, freshwater, and sandalwood, then traded sandalwood and sea-otter furs to China for porcelain, silk, and tea.
 It’s possible that without gaining this foothold, capitalized on shortly thereafter by New England missionaries who settled in Hawaii around 1820, America would’ve ceded the central Pacific to Britain, Japan, or Russia.

 Pig War Map, San JuansAs for the upper portion of North America, the U.S. hasn’t invaded Canada since and, after Canada gained independence within the United Kingdom in 1867, the line separating the two countries became the longest undefended border in the world.
-Historians tend to discourage counterfactual theories (“what might have been” or “what if…”), but it’s not too difficult in this case to imagine Canada as part of the U.S. if the invasion had gone well, or the upper Midwest as part of Canada if the Great Lakes Naval campaign had gone worse.
-It’s more difficult to imagine a lasting Indian buffer state had the British won late in Baltimore and on Lake Champlain.
+Historians tend to discourage counterfactual theories (“what might have been” or “what if…”), but it’s not too difficult in this case to imagine Canada as part of the U.S. or the upper Midwest as part of Canada if the Great Lakes Naval campaign had gone worse.
+It’s more difficult to imagine a lasting Anglo-Native American buffer state had the British won late in Baltimore and on Lake Champlain.
 One of the lasting effects of the much-maligned War of 1812 was that it precluded future wars between Americans and British over the west.
 Aside from a dispute over the Oregon Country thirty years later, and minor spats over the borders of Maine, Minnesota, and the San Juan Islands in Puget Sound (the Pig War, right), all resolved diplomatically, the two countries peacefully divided the continent along the 49º parallel.

-America had won its 2nd War for Independence, Britain had contained a side skirmish while defeating Napoleon, Canada was on its way toward nationhood, and the indigenous people of the Midwest faced nearly inevitable defeat in the face of American expansion.
+America had won its second war for Independence, Britain had contained a side skirmish while defeating Napoleon, Canada was on its way toward nationhood, and the indigenous people of the Midwest faced nearly inevitable defeat in the face of American expansion.
 Unlike the Imperial Wars (including the French & Indian War), the Revolutionary War, and War of 1812, there were no longer two competing groups of Whites enlisting Native Americans to fight for them.

 Optional Reading, Viewing & Listening: